 About MMGY Global

-MMGY Global is the world's leading integrated marketing firm specializing in the travel, hospitality and entertainment industries.
+MMGY Global is the world's leading integrated marketing firm specializing in the travel, hospitality and lifestyle industries.
 With operating brands across the world, the award-winning organization maintains a global communications practice in all marketing channels, serving many of the world's premier travel and tourism brands.
 As a company dedicated to the travel industry, MMGY Global strives to create a connected, inclusive and peaceful world by promoting travel as a cultural bridge of understanding.
 For more information, visit mmgyglobal.com.